Mark Cronin

 Mark Cronin is an American television producer and writer.

 Biography

-Cronin grew up in the Philadelphia suburb of Upper Darby, Pennsylvania.
+Cronin grew up in the Philadelphia suburb of Upper Darby Township, Pennsylvania.
 He graduated from Upper Darby High School and the University of Pennsylvania.
-At the former, he earned a degree in Chemical Engineering and was on the cast of the Mask and Wig Club.
+At the later, he earned a degree in Chemical Engineering and was in the cast of the Mask and Wig Club.
 He spent five years working as an engineer in research and marketing.
-His first job in entertainment was moonlighting as a freelance joke writer for an Ace Award-winning newsbreak spoof on Nick at Nite called Global Village News.
+His first job in entertainment was moonlighting as a freelance joke writer for an Ace Award-winning news-break spoof on Nick at Nite called Global Village News.